The dust has settled following a pretty routine final day of Premier League fixtures for every team.

 Since then, they have shown considerable improvement, despite becoming the first squad under Wenger to not achieve a top four finish.

-All in all, an average season saved by reaching the FA Cup final.
+All in all, an average season saved by winning the FA Cup final.

 Grade – C